codership/documentation/galeracluster/source/documentation/mariadb-options.rst

 - ``NBO`` When the Non Blocking Option is used, DDL statements are processed in three phases:

-  # MDL lock requests for the operation are replicated first
+  1. MDL lock requests for the operation are replicated first

-  # DDL statements are not executed, with MDL protection
+  2. DDL statements are executed, with MDL protection

-  # Finally, the MDL lock release requests are replicated
+  3. Finally, the MDL lock release requests are replicated

 For more information on DDL statements and OSU methods, see :doc:`schema-upgrades`.